The new subject Grounds and Paths of Secret Mantra will start form February 2020 to June 2020.

 - Applicants must have a good foundation in the study and practice of teachings on the Stages of the Path (lam rim) and Mind Training (lo jong), as the material studied in the MP is difficult to apply to one’s practice and daily life without such a basis.

-- Ideally, students should have completed at least one of the FPMT study programs, such as the Basic Program, Discovering Buddhism, or Foundation of Buddhist Thought.
+- Ideally, students should have completed at least one of the FPMT study programs, such as the Basic Program or Discovering Buddhism.

 - The subjects Mind and Cognition (lo rig) and Tenets (drup tha) are a mandatory prerequisite for admission to the program.
-These can be studied as part of the Basic Program, in Foundation of Buddhist Thought, or as independent teachings.
+These can be studied as part of the Basic Program or as independent teachings.

 - While it is best to have studied these subjects at a center, they can be studied by means of BP Homestudy or BP Online.